 - A message is not sent because it is aborted

-When sending a multichannel step with Intelligent Timing, we may send or attempt to send messages at different times for different channels.
-Braze will auto-advance users at the time that the first message in a step attempts to send.
+When sending a multichannel component with Intelligent Timing, we may send or attempt to send messages at different times for different channels.
+Braze will auto-advance users at the time that the first message in a component attempts to send.

 For action-based steps, users must perform the trigger action and meet the audience options in order to be advanced through the step.
 If the step has an exception event, users who perform the exception event will not be advanced through the step.